Skip to Content

 Often, a condition of a parent’s love is that their children share the same feelings and opinions to keep them in their own comfort zone.

 Sometimes, parents can try to control the emotions of their children.
-Whether through toxic positivity or through emotional manipulation, some parents will do everything in their power to control the feelings of their children in order to validate their own emotions.
+Whether through toxic positivity or through emotional manipulation, some toxic parents will do everything in their power to control the feelings of their children in order to validate their own emotions.

 It applies to opinions too.
 When adult children have different opinions than their parents who give love conditionally, they will often shut their adult child down and refuse to speak.